PostHog/posthog.com/contents/newsletter/how-to-get-job-startup.md

 Get ready to groan, but there’s one thing that will really help: get a proper, warm referral.
 We trust our team’s judgment, so a referral can really help us pre-filter applicants.

-This does not mean you should randomly spam people on LinkedIn for an intro, but it does mean you should work hard wherever you go and leave a good impression.
+This does not mean you should randomly spam people on LinkedIn for an intro (this never works), but it does mean you should work hard wherever you go and leave a good impression.
 People talk to each other.
 And, who knows, one day maybe they’ll talk about you and be really nice.

 ## Ask the right questions